The Project Plan (2021)

 PHASE 1: PLANNING & FUNDRAISING

 Already live, the team are actively seeking out funding opportunities.
-The bulk of the building materials and associated costs will be sought via crowdfunding campaign will be launched on Spacehive.com in December.
+The bulk of the building materials and associated costs will be sought via crowdfunding campaign will be launched on Spacehive.com in Spring ‘21.
 The rest is hoped to come from funding applications, sponsorship and earned income.

 PHASE 2: PRE-BUILD

 As this project will be 100% built by the local community, our top priority is to make enough people aware and get them signed up.
 Training and collaboration events will be held on and offline.
-Starting in March anyone interested in landscaping will have access to the site, followed by sessions to programme all the activity, leading up to the Festival of Making in June.
+Starting in as soon as lockdown restrictions allow anyone interested in landscaping will have access to the site, followed by sessions to programme all the activity, leading up to the Festival of Making over the summer months.

 PHASE 3: THE BUILD & OPENING